Arlington Bribery Lawyer

 Bribery is not as dramatic—or as obvious—as it seems on television.
 In Arlington, bribery charges do not start with someone in a dark alley passing off a suitcase of unmarked bills.
 Instead, a charge of bribery often involves a campaign contribution that was improperly handled, or a government procurement contract that was awarded without following all proper procedures.

 Unfortunately, a bribery conviction can have long-reaching effects in addition to the usual criminal penalties.
 So, if you are facing bribery charges, it is wise to consult a top Arlington bribery lawyer soon to learn how to protect your rights and avoid taking actions or making statements that could jeopardize your case.
-Work with a capable fraud attorney that could fight for you.
+Work with a capable criminal attorney that could fight for you.

 What Constitutes a Bribe?

 The Virginia bribery prohibition essentially defines a bribe as something of value provided to influence the recipient’s decision as a public servant or in a judicial or administrative proceeding.
 (Va.
 Code Ann. §18.2-447)

 The federal definition is similar.
 A bribe is considered to be something of value given to a public official to influence an official act, to collude in fraud, or to induce the official to do or omit doing something in a manner that violates their public duties.
 (18 U.S.C. §201.)

 The Virginia law applies to bribes provided to “public servants” and “party officials,” while the federal law essentially applies to any person acting on behalf of the U.S. government.

 Offering, Asking or Accepting Can All Constitute Bribery

 Under either Virginia or U.S. law, there are three general types of actions that are considered violations of anti-corruption bribery provisions.
 These are: